 command, which calculates the mean neighborhood

-income (by city, because the dataset is grouped by city).
+income (by county, because the dataset is grouped by county).

 We can calculate more than one summary statistic within